on-chain-unlock/ocu-sdk-test/README.md

 Core_ConfigureStorage(&cfg);
 ```

-The `user.pin` path is not configurable — it always resolves relative to the
-executable.
-This is intentional: keeping it in the firmware directory makes it
-as hard to tamper with as the binary itself.
+> The `pin_hash.bin` path is not configurable — it always resolves relative to the executable.
+This is intentional: keeping it in the firmware directory makes it as hard to tamper with as the binary itself.

 ---

-### Security Notes
+## Security Notes

 - **No plaintext keys on disk.** Vault is AES-256-CBC with random IV per write.
-- **Signature verification** uses sr25519 via sp_core (Substrate-compatible).
+- **Signature verification** uses sr25519 via `sp_core` (Substrate-compatible).
-- **Nonce & Clock Dependency:** Nonce = `OCU_` + 8 hex bytes from `/dev/urandom`
-  + 10 decimal timestamp digits.
-Expires in 120s. **CRITICAL:** Nonce validation
+- **Nonce** = `OCU_` + 8 hex bytes from `/dev/urandom` + 10 decimal timestamp digits.
+Expires in 120s.
-  requires a synchronized system clock (NTP or hardware RTC).
-Clock drift will
-  invalidate valid nonces.
-- **NFT check** uses `state_getStorage` + `state_getKeys` over HTTPS RPC.
+- **NFT check** uses `state_getStorage` (token existence) + `state_getKeys` (owner lookup) over HTTPS RPC.
-- **EEPROM hot-swap:** removing the EEPROM disables all access including admin.
+- **EEPROM hot-swap**: removing the EEPROM disables all access including admin.
 Re-insert + transfer NFT to recover.
-- **Removable EEPROM as hardware key:** if wallet is compromised, remove EEPROM
-  → system locks immediately.
-Transfer NFT to new wallet → re-insert EEPROM →
+- **Removable EEPROM as hardware key**: if wallet is compromised, remove EEPROM → system locks immediately.
+Transfer NFT to new wallet → re-insert EEPROM → system operational.
-  system operational.
-- **Token ID** is read exclusively from EEPROM at runtime.
-It cannot be injected
-  into the production binary.
-In `CORE_TEST_MODE` only, `token_id_override` can
-  be set via `test.cfg`.

 ---

-### Multi-Zone Offline Access (integrator pattern)
+## Multi-Zone Offline Access (integrator pattern)

-When the server is offline, Core falls back to PIN mode — a single generic PIN
-for the device.
-For installations requiring room-level access control offline,
-an integrator can implement a second authentication layer inside the route action:
+When the server is offline, Core falls back to PIN mode — a single generic PIN for the device.
+For installations requiring room-level access control offline, an integrator can implement a second authentication layer inside the route action:

 ```
 [offline]